python-discord/cj8/ideas/idea0.md

 # Idea 0

-The game would work like this: the player `@` is trapped in a box, to escape he has to realize that he is inside the box and, for that, he has to find and tag the 4 walls that trap him/her.
+The game would work like this: the player `@` is trapped in a box, to escape he has to realize that he/she is inside the box and, for that, he has to find and tag the 4 walls that trap him/her.

 Additionaly, the player can only see a certain distance (in the examples below I will draw the entire map and a <span style="color:blue">&#x1F535; circle </span> to represent his vision, but in the actual game everything beyong the &#x1F535; circle would be black).